weshorton/mIHC/README.md

 ### Outputs of wrangleCounts.R

 1. Throws  warnings if any of the populations or samples are mis-matched between the various input files
-1. Updates metadata column to contain standard columns **overwrites input metadata file**
+1. Updates metadata column to contain standard columns **saves original input metadata file as 'origMeta' and overwites input file with updated**
 1. Converts count data to density
 1. Averages both count and density data by ROI
 	+ **writes output: paste0(name_v, "\_slideAvg\_cell[Count/Density].csv")**